Last Updated: May 12, 2025

 Policy Review and Amendments

 We may update this notice (and any supplemental privacy notice), from time to time as shown below.
-We will notify of the changes where required by applicable law to do so.
+We will notify you of the changes required by applicable law when required to do so.